Skip to main content

 DS102

-Destructive change that is reported when a table schema was dropped.
+A destructive change is reported when a table is dropped, posing a risk of data loss.
 For example:

 DS103

-Destructive change that is reported when a non-virtual column was dropped.
+A destructive change is reported when a non-virtual column is dropped, posing a risk of data loss.
 For example:

 ALTER TABLE t DROP COLUMN c;